Mother’s Day Dinner: Unconditional Love on Display

 To our members and advocates for life,

-Currently, our Mother's Day Dinner featuring Dr. Alveda King will still go forward in Holyoke, MA.
+Currently, our Mother's Day Dinner featuring Dr. Alveda King will still go forward in Holyoke, MA, but has been moved to October 15th, 2020.

-If anything changes, and we believe the safety of our members is at risk, we will be in touch with more updates on our later Spring calendar of outreach events.
+If anything additional changes, and we believe your safety is at risk, we will be in touch with more updates on our outreach and advocacy.
+But social distancing does not mean distancing from supporting, educating, or being available to those we serve and protect.

 Your health and safety, along with the health and safety of the little ones we seek to protect, is our top priority.

-This situation may evolve over the next few weeks, and we’ll continue to provide all pertinent updates.
-For additional questions or concerns, feel free to reach out to our team by replying to this email.
+For additional questions or concerns, feel free to reach out to our team by email.

-Stay safe, savvy, and remember that even if you're settled at home away from the virus, you can still call and email our lawmakers using this easy to follow call script.
+Stay safe, savvy, and remember that even if you're settled at home away from the virus, take that 1:00 o'clock hour and call and email our lawmakers using this easy to follow call script.

 Yours for the most vulnerable,